quintus-sertorius-blue/BlueSertorius/_posts/2018-08-25-The-Greatest-Lesson-From-Sun-Tzu.md

 Seriously, try it.

-Now the three people that you *hate* the most.
+Now the three people that you *hate* the most..

 **Do you see?**